-Digital Transformation: Reshaping Your Business to Meet the Digital Age
+Digital Transformation Guide: Reshaping Your Business to Meet the Digital Age

 Digital transformation is perhaps the fuzziest term in the business world.
-Trying to capture too many moving parts, it transforms into visual white noise.
-Then struggling to explain it, we say it’s an umbrella term.
+Trying to capture too many moving parts, it becomes white noise.
+Then, struggling to explain it, we say it’s an umbrella term.
 But what does digital transformation mean?
 Is it about keeping up with new gadgets and software?
-Or does it imply that consumers want to interact with brands using a completely different means?
-Or maybe it conveys our retooling the ways we do business to leverage what the exciting new world of tech brings us.
-Is the answer A, B, C, or D all of the above?
+Or does it imply that consumers want to interact with brands using completely different means?
+Or maybe it conveys the idea of reshaping your company to meet what the exciting new world of tech has to offer…

-Tricky thing number 1: Customers drive change.
-When we talk about digital transformation, we are clear that it’s not a commodity.
+When we talk about digital transformation, we know that it’s not a commodity.
 It’s the processes that are triggered on the C-level.
 They imply tectonic shifts in the ways organizations build and utilize software, the ways organizations tweak internal operations, and eventually the ways people in these organizations think.
-But does it necessarily come from the inside of a business?
+But does it necessarily come from inside the business?

 Try to recall when you used cash the last time.
 Or here’s another experiment.
 When did you send an important business message using a handwritten note and a stamp?
 Many things went digital.
 We get used to digital ways of interacting with the outside world.
 Inside organizations, this change of mindset is ultimately driven by the changes with our end customers and we must respond.

 Think of the shift from office documents stored on employees’ computers to those that are cloud-based like Google Docs.
 We could use Google Docs as an alternative for storing individual documents.
 To exchange these documents with colleagues, we could export them or write emails and attach exported documents.
 We don’t do that because the cloud allows faster in-team exchange and collaborative editing without exporting.